Lakshyameel/meelstreaming/README.md

 <a id="bug_report"></a>

 - [Bug Report Template: ](https://github.com/Lakshyameel/meelstreaming/issues/new/choose)
-  - For bug reports, we want as much info as possible, including your downloaded version of MeelStreaming, device and updated version (if possible, current API), expected behavior of the program, and the actual behavior that the program did, most importantly we require clear, reproducible steps of the bug.
+  - For bug reports, we want as much info as possible, including your version of MeelStreaming, device, and clear, reproducible steps of the bug.
 If your bug can't be reproduced, it is unlikely we'll work on your issue.

 <a id="enhancment"></a>